Differin cream and gel containing retinoid (adapalene 0.1%) applied once daily to treat acne available to buy online from Dr Fox.Start order

 - Rub it in gently using the fingertips.

 - Avoid eyes, lips, and nostrils.

 Treatment with Differin should be continued for at least 8 weeks.
 If after that time there is no improvement, treatment should be stopped or new types of treatment should be added.

-Using Differin more frequently than daily will not increase effectiveness, but will increase the chances of side effects.
+Using Differin more frequently than once a day will not increase effectiveness, but will increase the chances of side effects.

-Sensitivity to UV light is increased and sun avoidance measures, including the use of sunscreens, are recommended.
+Sensitivity to UV light is increased and sun avoidance measures, including the use of high factor sun cream, are recommended.

-Differin is for topical use only.
+Differin is for use on the skin only.
 Avoid contact with mouth and eyes.
-If accidentally ingested contact a doctor straight away.
+If accidentally swallowed, contact a doctor straight away.

 Pregnancy and breastfeeding